July 13, 2020

 The late Peter Drucker made a relevant observation that I believe applies to our current situation.
 He noted that many people thought that the key to their success was to be conscientious, diligent, and consistently produce good outcomes.
 He cautioned that this was not correct.
 Yes, the person needed to do those things, but they also needed to make certain that their colleagues, and especially their boss, knew that they were doing an effective job.

-What Behaviors Indicate Productivity and Effort to Managers?
+What Behaviors Indicate Employee Productivity and Effort to Managers?

 1. Takes Initiative.
 When individual contributors not only do their assigned work but take on additional work, that sends a powerful signal of productivity and performance.
 This is especially impactful when the person sees a need that was not being met and takes on those tasks voluntarily.